Riverscapes/data-exchange-scripts/README.md

 - Output format: Parquet (use `--format csv` for CSV).
 - Partition columns (`authority_name`, `authority_version`) are NOT inside the Parquet files unless `--include-partition-cols` is passed.
 - A `commit_sha` (current HEAD) is written into every row and stored again in `index.json` with a run timestamp.
+- Schema validation is enforced; any validation error causes a loud failure (non-zero exit code).
+An `index.json` with `status: validation_failed` and the collected `validation_errors` is still written for diagnostics, but no partition files are produced.

 Run locally: